Hedvig Ulrika De la Gardie: Second exile

 In March 1811, Armfelt was exiled by the Crown Prince and de facto regent Charles John on suspicion of plots against the Crown Prince.
 Hedvig Ulrika De la Gardie negotiated with the Crown Prince through the Queen for Armfelt, but without success.
 In April 1811, Armfelt was exiled from Sweden and emigrated to Russia.
 Because she had expressed her rage about the verdict, the Crown Prince included her in the exile and deprived her of her pension as courtier, which was however disputed by the Queen.
 She joined her spouse in 1812.
 Before her departure, the Crown Prince surprised her at a visit to Lars von Engeström and told her that he regretted the exile of Armfelt and that he had been mistaken in him and felt nothing but respect for him.
-Hedvig Ulrika De la Gardie was given the portraits of the Russian empresses, was given and served as lady-in-waiting to the Empress in 1820-1822.
+Hedvig Ulrika De la Gardie was given the portraits of the Russian empresses, was given and served as lady-in-waiting (Dame du palais et dame a portrait) to the Empress in 1820–1822.
 She spent her last years in Sweden.

 Hedvig Ulrika De la Gardie was given the (Lesser) Order of Saint Catherine in 1814.